SPACES-Lab/summer_research_blog/dominick.md

 title: Dominick's Page!
 ---
 [Back Home](/README.md)
-## Welcome to My Example Page
+## Welcome to My Blog Page

-This is some basic content for testing
+In this page I will post 1-2 times a week on my progress throughout the project!

 ### About This Page

-blah blah

 ### Features